 2Who do I see for an eye examination?

 If your child is aged between 0 and 5 years of age, they usually see an Ophthalmologist (Eye Doctor).
 If they are 5 or older then they usually see an Optometrist.

 3Does Poppet do eye examinations?

 Yes!
-Poppet has an Optometrist, Samantha, who loves working with children.
-Go to the Book Consultation button on the top right to see when she is available.
+Poppet Optics has Optometrists who love working with children.
+Go to the Book Consultation button on the top right to see when they are available.

 4Why does Poppet book appointments to dispense glasses?